rebelsky/sams-assorted-musings-reflections/writers-block-2018-08-28.md

 So why did I having trouble writing?

 What do I mean by "trouble writing"?
-In part, I mean that for the past two and a half days [7], whenever I sat down to write, I had trouble putting my thoughts in coherent enough order to even record them in writing [8].
+In part, I mean that for the past three and a half days [7], whenever I sat down to write, I had trouble putting my thoughts in coherent enough order to even record them in writing [8].
 In part, I mean that when I did manage to put those thoughts in order and then compared what I was writing to things I've written in the past,